 “We are ready to go full throttle on eCanter production,” he said.
 “It shows that emission-free trucks are possible.
 On the other side, there are limitations.
 If a technology beats everything, then that’s what everyone would be driving.
 There’s good reason that the diesel engine is still the best at hauling heavy loads.
 Right now, the eCanter is a first step into the future toward being emission-free 20 to 30 years down the road.”

-Beyond the lack of charging station infrastructure for electric vehicles (check out the sidebar above for more on that), Nielsen brought up some of the cost of ownership challenges of electric vehicles, such as the six-to-seven year lifecycles of batteries and the high cost of these batteries. pointing to battery lifecycles of six to seven years, asking: “Does the electric truck have no value at the end of seven years?
+Beyond the lack of charging station infrastructure for electric vehicles, Nielsen brought up some of the cost of ownership challenges of electric vehicles, such as the six-to-seven year lifecycles of batteries and the high cost of these batteries. pointing to battery lifecycles of six to seven years, asking: “Does the electric truck have no value at the end of seven years?
 What about the value for the second or third owners?”